 Best practice from AvaSure’s Clinical team: Include great catches & stories from front line leaders.
 While metric moving is great, it’s the stories that will win the hearts of your teams.

 Now that you’ve demonstrated success (and it was easy!) identify additional units to cover or consider expanding to a second model of virtual nursing.
 But be reasonable about what your team can take on at once.
 Go slowly & deliberately, making sure your teams have a venue to speak up if it’s too much.

-Worried about staffing your program?
+Worried about staffing your virtual nurse program?
 Learn about hosted options if you don’t have adequate talent to pull from in your area.

 A successful virtual nursing program can not only help with labor challenges, helping to optimize the productivity of your staff but it can also help to drive nurse satisfaction & retention.
-Nurses will feel more supported, get more time at the bedside & leave feeling accomplished.
-AvaSure can help support you through every step of scoping, implementing & scaling a virtual nursing program.
-With 15% of our staff being RNs, we understand the unique challenges of care systems today & have a robust clinical team to help from business case development through implementation, metric tracking & expansion.
+Nurses will feel more supported, get more time at the bedside, and leave feeling accomplished.
+AvaSure can help support you through every step of scoping, implementing, and scaling a virtual nursing program.
+With 15% of our staff being RNs, we understand the unique challenges of care systems today and have a robust clinical team to help from business case development through implementation, metric tracking, expansion.